chreroax1/Mission-to-Mars/README.md

 ## Process
 ### Overall Structure

-There are four distinct files for this project: the Jupyter Notebook file (mission_to_mars.ipynb), the converted Python scraper script (scrape_mars.py), the Flask app used to access this converted Python scraper script and to store the scraped data into a MongoDB database (app.py), and the HTML file to display and arrange the data (index.html).
+There are four distinct files for this project: the Jupyter Notebook file (Mission_to_Mars_Challenge.ipynb), the converted Python scraper script (scrape.py), the Flask app used to access this converted Python scraper script and to store the scraped data into a MongoDB database (app.py), and the HTML file to display and arrange the data (index.html).

 ### Jupyter Notebook file - mission_to_mars.ipynb